-More than just a place to sunbathe and surf, Laguna Beach also has lavish gardens, wonderful hiking trails in the rolling hills, as well as art galleries and cultural events.
-The JoAnne Artman Gallery (326 North Coast Hwy) displays a collection of award-winning art that has been in museums or private collections.
-The Laguna Art Museum (307 Cliff Drive) focuses on California art and hosts Laguna Beach Live! that entertains visitors with classical, jazz, and world music performances on the second Thursday of every month.
-Another lively event is Jazz Wednesdays at the Ranch at Laguna Beach in August.
-The Festival of Arts takes place the last two weeks in August and features artwork by more than 100 local artists from Orange County.
+More than simply a place to sunbathe and surf, Laguna Beach has splendid gardens, scenic hiking trails in the rolling hills, art galleries, and cultural events.
+The JoAnne Artman Gallery (326 North Coast Highway) displays a collection of award-winning art from museums or private collections.
+Focused on California art, the Laguna Art Museum (307 Cliff Drive) offers free admission every first Thursday of the month as part of the Laguna Beach First Thursdays Art Walk and hosts Live! at the Museum music performances (classical or jazz) on the second Thursday of every month during summertime.
+Another lively event is Jazz Wednesdays, which presents jazz concerts along with dinner buffets every two weeks from mid-June to early September at the Ranch at Laguna Beach and other venues in Laguna Beach.

 7 Malibu's Beautiful Beaches

-This famous beach town, about 33 miles from Los Angeles, is known for its gorgeous 21-mile coastline and celebrity residents.
-Many Hollywood movie stars have opulent oceanfront homes, and the paparazzi are known to lurk around the beaches in hopes of spotting stars.
-Although the affluent town is known for its glamour and exclusivity, anyone can enjoy the natural beauty of Malibu.
-Nestled in the Santa Monica Mountains Recreation Area with dramatic coastal bluffs, Malibu has several excellent public beaches.
-The beaches have strong waves ideal for surfing but not for swimming.
-The Malibu Lagoon State Beach is known as one of the best surfing beaches; it's also a stunning nature site that has picnic tables and a saltwater marsh with amazing birdlife.
-Zuma Beach is a wonderful public beach, with a wide shoreline of fine white sand.
-El Matador Beach is another beautiful sandy beach but also has interesting sea caves.
+About 33 miles from Los Angeles' city center, Malibu is known for its fantastic beaches and opulent oceanfront homes.
+Many Hollywood movie stars reside here, and the paparazzi are known to lurk around the beaches in hopes of spotting celebrities.
+Nestled in the Santa Monica Mountains Recreation Area with its striking coastal bluffs, Malibu has a stunning 27-mile coastline.
+The dramatic ocean waves are ideal for surfing but not for swimming.
+Although the affluent town has an air of glamour and exclusivity, all of Malibu's beaches allow public access (up to the "mean high-tide" level) even when bordered by private beachfront property.
+The public beaches are open from 7am to 10pm every day, while the public-private beaches are open 24 hours a day but are only accessible through access gates or adjacent beaches.
+Malibu Lagoon State Beach has one of the best surfing beaches; it also has picnic tables and a saltwater marsh with abundant birdlife.
+Zuma Beach is an excellent public beach with a wide shoreline of fine white sand.
+El Matador Beach is a sandy beach with sea caves.

 Oxnard is a lovely waterfront city with plenty of recreation and entertainment to draw in visitors.
 It's worth taking the 60-mile drive from Los Angeles to enjoy the town's relaxing atmosphere, fresh air, and outdoor activities.
 Tennis, hiking, cycling, and golf are popular.
 Oxnard has miles of pristine white-sand beaches, ideal for sunbathing, swimming, surfing, sailing, and kayaking.
 Sunsets at the beach are incomparable, with the glimmering Pacific Ocean waves and the glowing afternoon light reflected on the Channel Islands in the distance.
 In addition to the natural attractions, Oxnard is known for its excellent restaurants, shopping, community performances, and concerts.
 Spring and summer are packed with a schedule of outdoor events and festivals.
 Oxnard's enticing California Strawberry Festival is in May, and the energetic Salsa Festival is in July.
 In January, the International Restaurant Week showcases the city's superb selection of international restaurants.